Al Piantadosi: War protest and subsequent controversy

 His composition, "I Didn't Raise My Boy to Be a Soldier" (1915) became a controversial protest song.
 It sold 650,000 copies in the first three months, which helped establish American World War I pacifism as a quantifiable political reality.
 The song continued to sell well until the United States entered the World War I in 1917.
 Then it was pretty much discarded.
 However, a few pro-war writers modified the lyrics in new melodies, including "I Didn't Raise My Boy To Be A Coward," by Charles Clinton Case (1843–1918) (composer) and Franklin G. McCauley (lyricist) and "I Didn't Raise My Boy To Be A Slacker," a march by Theodore Baker (1917, G. Schirmer).

 Copyright lawsuit

-Harry Haas brought a plagiarism suit against Leo Feist, Incorporated, claiming that the melody was from a song he composed in 1914, "You'll Never Know How Much I Really Cared" — Bill Cahalin (né William R. Cahalin; born around 1883), lyricist.
+Harry Haas brought a plagiarism suit against Leo Feist, Incorporated, claiming that the melody was from a song he composed in 1914, "You'll Never Know How Much I Really Cared" – Bill Cahalin (née William R. Cahalin; born around 1883), lyricist.
 The plaintiffs won.
 And, although credit was never changed, Cahalin won a large settlement.
 Adolph Deutsch (born 1868), a raincoat maker, was a one-third partner on the song with Haas and Cahalin.